dair-ai/d2l-study-group/README.md

 # Deep Learning Study Group

 ### About
 In this free online study program, we will be studying the ["Dive into Deep Learning"](https://d2l.ai/index.html) book by Aston Zhang, Zack C. Lipton, Mu Li, and Alex J. Smola.
-Every week we will teach (remotely) a portion of the book and assign take-home exercises and reading materials.

 All study sessions will be free and fully-remote.
 All sessions will be recorded and uploaded to [YouTube](https://www.youtube.com/channel/UCyna_OxOWL7IEuOwb7WhmxQ?view_as=subscriber).